dtomcat/picoPromSD/Hardware/README.md

 # Rev 1.1 - 12DEC2024
 Initial Release (No Gerbers or Assembly info for this release.
 1.5H and above will have them.)

+# Rev 1.5H - 02JAN2025
+Happy New Year!
+1.5H released (rework done by Harcroft - Thank you!
+Allows for lower cost build with same quality and funcionality) This is a full release with everything you need to build one, or have one assembled.